zaimabdullah/laravel-social-media-website/NOTE_ME.md

 #### Make Git Commit
 Commit all updated files into git with comment "Display about tag in group profile page for guest users".

+- Following functionality on the user
+Add PrimaryButton for 'Follow User' in 'Profile/View'.
+Add new @click handler on that btn with the func followerUser() that will get trigger.
+Create the func followUser() in 'Profile/View'.

+Issue: But the controller will not be ProfileController as this one relate to 'we want to do something with our own profile' then we need separate controller.
+Solve: create new controller, run 'php artisan make:controller UserController'.

+Now create new route but not using '/profile' path, but 'user/follow/..' connected to 'UserController', func follow() with name 'user.follow' in 'web.php'.
+Use this route name inside func follow() in 'Profile/View'.
+Create the func follow() inside 'UserController'.
+Inside func follow(), make use of Follower model, so inside 'Follower' model add the $fillable field same as use in 'UserController'.
+## Following other user success

+- Make unfollow functionality + change of btn
+Issue: The 'Follow User' btn should change after we success followed him/her.
+Need that information send to 'Profile/View', either through 'UserResource' or 'ProfileController' index().
+Add $isCurrentUserFollower in 'ProfileController' for getting data either curr-user has followed him/her & pass the data to 'Profile/View'.
+Make use the 'isCurrentUserFollower' for displaying 'Follow/Unfollow' btn in 'Profile/View'.
+Add the 'follow' inside useForm() func followUser() in 'Profile/View' so we can use same function for following & unfollowing.
+Add if condition of value 'follow' for either to follow or unfollow the user inside 'UserController'.

+- Add the number of follower(s) on user profile
+Add $followerCount inside func index() 'ProfileController' & pass it to 'Profile/View'.
+Accept & use the 'followerCount' inside 'Profile/View'.

+- Sending notification when has follow/unfollow
+Run 'php artisan make:notification FollowUser'.
+Add code inside 'FollowUser' + make use of it inside func follow() in 'UserController'.

+#### Make Git Commit
+Commit all updated files into git with comment "Implement follow/unfollow on user, send email notifications as well."

+- Display list of users under tab 'Followers' & 'Following'